Welcome to Empowered Recovery Center

 However, a cocaine overdose can occur even if it is your first time, as toxic levels are not purely dictated by the amount taken.
 Essentially, someone can overdose on cocaine after a few hundred milligrams, and someone could ingest a few grams and be fine.

-However, the increase in cocaine overdoses can be attributed to the rise of illicit drugs being laced with the opioid fentanyl.
-If you mix cocaine with any other drugs, you can overdose.
+The increase in cocaine overdoses can be attributed to the rise of illicit drugs being laced with illicit fentanyl.
+If cocaine is mixed with any other drugs, intentionally or unintentionally, there is an increased risk of overdose.
 Most cocaine overdoses are due to a mix of cocaine and synthetic opioids, and the number of people dying from this lethal mix of drugs has increased over the last few years.

 If you believe you or someone you know is experiencing a cocaine overdose, it is essential to seek immediate medical attention.